-Citation with stable link: Philip A. Harland, 'Maiotians, Bosporians, Kaukasians, and other Pontic peoples: Strabo on northern Asia (early first century CE),' Last modified November 23, 2022, http://philipharland.com/Blog/?p=9970.
+Citation with stable link: Philip A. Harland, 'Maiotians, Bosporians, Kaukasians, and other Pontic peoples: Strabo on northern Asia (early first century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 6, 2023, http://philipharland.com/Blog/?p=9970.

 Comments: At this point in his narrative, Strabo of Amaseia (writing in the early first century CE) shifts from what he considers European peoples to northern Asian peoples.
 He begins the section with a description of what he and some others consider the boundary between Europe and Asia, the Tanais (modern Don) river that feeds into Maiotis lake (Sea of Azov).
 Strabo explains that Greeks divide Asia into this side (inside) of the Taurus mountains, and that side (outside) of the Taurus mountains.
 Strabo then goes on to offer some details about the “Asian” peoples (on that side of the Taurus) found near Maiotis lake and then goes east and then gradually south down to Kolchis, the region around the Kaukasos (now Caucasus) mountain range (between the Black Sea and the Caspian Sea – mostly what is Georgia today).
 This means he deals with Maiotians, Bosporians, and then a large group of peoples (he says there are 70, many with different languages) that he considers Kaukasian (Caucasian) peoples, including some that others would call “Sarmatians.”